 - Please let us know if you experience any technical issues.

 - Please be patient as we launch a new system of remote learning.

-We will be providing students with user guides by email to explain how they can access our various learning platforms and how they should submit their work using SharePoint.
+We will be providing students with user guides by email to explain how they can access our various learning platforms and how they should submit their work using Class Charts.
 We will also make these guides available on the school’s website through BES Portal.

 We face difficult times ahead, however I am confident that students will be able to continue with their education at home through this system of remote learning.
 We will keep the system under constant review, and I am keen to continue exploring the possibility of using technology to offer real-time teaching remotely.